 You might have picked up by now that Masters of Teras Kasi did not become a franchise, and Star Wars stayed away from fighting games for a while.
 "For a while" isn't forever, but it took more than 10 years before it returned in 2008.

 For one, there was the Wii exclusive Star Wars: The Clone Wars -Lightsaber Duels.
 I dare you to say that name ten times fast.

 Then, it licensed out Yoda, Galen Marek, and Darth Vader for Soulcalibur IV.
 (Galen Marek was Darth Vader's secret apprentice from in The Force Unleashed.)
 At first, Yoda was exclusive to Xbox 360, while Darth Vader was exclusive to PS3, but both showed up on the other machine as downloadable content a few months later.
 Marek, however, was an unlockable character in both versions.

 (Thanks to Life and Death for this intro clip.)

 Star Wars hasn't been seen in a fighting game since, but how come Masters of Teras Kasi isn't on PSN yet?
-We're only a few years from its 20th anniversary!
+It's time!